-Francee hostas: The basics
+Francee hosta basics

-The Francee Hosta was developed by Minnie Klopping of Nebraska in the 1970s and introduced through the American Hosta Society in 1986.
-The Francee Hosta originated as a naturally-occurring “sport” mutation of Hosta albomarginata.
+The Francee hosta was developed by Minnie Klopping of Nebraska in the 1970s and introduced through the American Hosta Society in 1986.
+The Francee Hosta originated as a naturally occurring sport mutation of Hosta albomarginata.

 Since its introduction, Francee has become one of the most popular varieties of hosta ever introduced.
 This variety has also been used in the development of other popular hosta varieties.
-The Francee Hosta was awarded the prestigious RHS Award of Garden Merit in 1993.
+The Francee hosta was awarded the prestigious RHS Award of Garden Merit in 1993.

 “In an experiment conducted by the author, H. ‘Francee’ was grown for several years in a pot standing up to its crown in a pot in sunlight all day long without so much as a scorched margin.
-In normal soils, the same Hosta has to be grown in dappled shade to prevent leaf burn.”The New Encyclopedia of Hostas, by Diana Grenfell and Michael Shadrack
+In normal soils, the same hosta has to be grown in dappled shade to prevent leaf burn.”The New Encyclopedia of Hostas, by Diana Grenfell and Michael Shadrack

 Caring for Francee hosta plants

 Caring for Francee hosta plants generally involves making sure the plants have enough water, particularly when planted in hot climates, during heat waves, and when planted in naturally dry spots.
 Keep the soil consistently moist, especially during dry periods, for the first year or two after planting.

 A good rule of thumb for watering hostas is to give them about 1” (25mm) of water each week.
 If the hostas receive this much rain that week, they likely don’t need to be watered, but any shortfall should be made up with supplemental watering.

 Though these guys are common in any garden, slugs will go after your Francee hosta with a vengeance.
 And the best way of getting rid of them is pest control with beer or sugar water traps.
 Fill a tuna can about halfway with some beer and bury it in the ground a bit (leaving it uncovered) near where the slug population is most prevalent.
-They’ll slip right into the bowl, with no way of getting out.
+They’ll slip right into the tin with no way of getting out.

-Similar ornamental hosta varieties to Francee hostas
+Similar hosta varieties

 Here are some other similar hostas to the popular Francee hosta:

-- Patriot Hosta (descended from Francee)
+- Patriot hosta (descended from Francee)

-- Fire and Ice Hosta (descended from Francee)
+- Fire and Ice hosta (descended from Francee)

-- Frosted Jade Hosta
+- Frosted Jade hosta

-- Sarah Kennedy Hosta
+- Sarah Kennedy hosta

-- Ginko Craig Hosta
+- Ginko Craig hosta

-- Platinum Tiara Hosta
+- Platinum Tiara hosta

-- Gloriosa Hosta
+- Gloriosa hosta

-- Lakeside Cha Cha Hosta
+- Lakeside Cha Cha hosta

-- Great River Sonata Hosta
+- Great River Sonata hosta